mchmarny/followme/README.md

 # followme

-Monitor new daily Twitter followers/unfollowers across multiple accounts.
-Identify who doesn't follow you back and whom you don't follow back without handing over your entire Twitter account over to another on-line service.
+App to chart and monitor Twitter followers/unfollowers across multiple accounts.
+Provides simple reports to identify who followed you each day, who doesn't follow you back, and whom you don't follow back.

-## Why app vs service
+## Why app vs on-line service

 While there are many services available to track your followers and unfollowers on-line, they all tend to require a full access to your Twitter account, including the ability to make changes to your profile, and tweet, like, or DM on your behalf.

-The followme app requires only read-only level access to your Twitter account, and uses only data already available publicly, and keeps your data stored locally, on your device.
+followme requires only read-level access to your Twitter account and uses only data that's already available publicly to anyone on Twitter. followme also and keeps your data stored locally, on your device.

 ## Install